 Applying digital marketing tools:

 Modern day brand marketing cannot do away with digital marketing.
 It is a vital tool utilized by the providers and facilitators to maintain a smooth and unrestricted communication channel with the patients.

 Social media channels are great platforms to leverage marketing plans.
 Healthcare organizations can display their expertise and facilities along with patient feedback, which help in enhancing their brand value.

-Factors that may affect branding a medical tourism destination:
+Factors that may affect branding of medical tourism destination: